Director of Parent Engagement & Advocacy

 🎙️ Student Perspective: Rourke on Switching to Alpha

-Hear a 12-year-old former NYC student describe, in her own voice, why her family relocated for Alpha, and what learning feels like when it prioritizes mastery over rote memorization.
+In her own words, a 12-year-old former NYC student describes why her family relocated for Alpha, and what education feels like when designed for mastery, not memorization.

 👉 Watch the student interview (18 min)